Tiramisù in Venice — The Sweet Story, Best Places & Authentic Recipe | Tour Leader Venice

 - 2 tbsp coffee liqueur (optional)

-- Beat egg yolks with sugar until pale and fluffy.
+- Whisk egg yolks and sugar until pale and fluffy.

-- In another bowl, whisk egg whites to stiff peaks and fold into the mascarpone mixture.
+- Beat egg whites to stiff peaks, then gently fold into the mixture.

-- Combine espresso and liqueur in a shallow dish.
-Quickly dip the savoiardi — don’t soak!
+- Mix espresso and liqueur in a shallow dish.

-- Arrange a layer of dipped biscuits in a rectangular dish.
+- Layer biscuits and cream in a rectangular dish.

 - Dust with cocoa just before serving.